spjuhel/BoARIO/README.rst

 In this commented example, we run the model with one simple event using 'usual' parameters, and compute the aggregated indicators of the simulation.
-We suppose we run the following script from ``~/ARIO3/``
+We suppose we run the following script from ``~/boario/``

 .. code:: python

     # We import the base of the model
-    import ario3.simulation.base as sim
+    import boario.simulation.base as sim
     # We also import the indicators module
-    from ario3.indicators.indicators import Indicators
+    from boario.indicators.indicators import Indicators
     import pathlib

     # We instantiate a dictionary with the parameters